 Mounting: The slices of embedded tissue are smoothed out in a water bath and then placed on slides and baked.

-“Frozen section fixation” is a histology process where a surgically removed tumor is quickly frozen while the patient is still in surgery.
-A slice of the frozen tissue is then stained and placed on a slide to determine if a tumor is malignant.
+“Frozen section fixation” is a histology process in which a surgically removed tumor is quickly frozen, while the patient is still in surgery.
+A slice of the frozen tissue is then stained and placed on a slide for a rapid assessment by a pathologist to determine if a tumor is malignant.

 After the cancerous tissue is mounted and stained on a slide, the specimen is now ready for histopathologists to view under a microscope.
 They observe the size, shape and anatomical structure of the cells to identify the tumor’s cell type.